ARRL Sacramento Valley Section

 Posted January 11, 2024

-Go to https://hamstudy.org/sessions/CHVET for more information and
+Go to https://hamstudy.org/sessions/CHVET for more information and to register.

 If you have any questions, or need additional information, please feel free to call or email.